Shopify/function-examples/sample-apps/payment-customization-sample-app/README.md

 This template leverages the [Shopify API Library](https://github.com/Shopify/shopify-node-api) on the backend to create [an embedded app](https://shopify.dev/apps/tools/app-bridge/getting-started#embed-your-app-in-the-shopify-admin), and [Polaris](https://github.com/Shopify/polaris-react) and [App Bridge React](https://shopify.dev/tools/app-bridge/react-components) on the frontend.

-It also provides a [Shopify Function](https://shopify.dev/api/functions) that allow merchants to hide the Paypal payment option from their checkout if an order is above a configurable set amount.
+It also provides a [Shopify Function](https://shopify.dev/api/functions) that allow merchants to hide a payment method from their checkout if a cart's subtotal is above a configurable set amount.

 ## Requirements